Do this instead. Here are 6 ways to motivate your team that doesn’t undermine intrinsic employee motivation that they already have.

-I recently interviewed Tim O’Reilly, founder and CEO of O’Reilly Media, on our podcast, The Heartbeat (full episode is here, if you were curious).
+I recently interviewed Tim O’Reilly, founder, and CEO of O’Reilly Media, on our podcast, The Heartbeat (the full episode is here if you were curious).
 During our chat, he cited a quote from Edwin Schlossberg: “The skill of writing is to create a context in which other people can think.”
 Tim asserted how applicable this quote was to leadership, as well, saying:

 “In some sense, in leadership, what you are trying to do is to create a context in which other people can act.”

 This rings resoundingly true for employee motivation.
 As a leader, when you’re trying to figure out how to motivate employees, what you’re truly trying to do is create a context in which they can act.
 You’re creating an environment for your team to motivate themselves.

 Start with these six recommendations.
 You can create this context as a leader, yourself.